Skip to content

 #alien# pattern

-This pattern is replaced by a value based on subjob or a counter in the final JDL
+This pattern is replaced by a value based on input data or a counter in the final JDL.
+This could be used anywhere in the JDL but is often used in Arguments or Outputs.

 counter